If you want to create a custom app and want to know how to make money out of it,

 - Ads help in measuring user interaction

-- Video ads generate higher traffic than social media networking, web browsing or audio ads
+- Video ads generate higher traffic than social media networking, web browsing, or audio ads

-The popular and common technique used by the majority of free app publishers is to offer a free trial period and then charge the subscription fee to those who wish to continue to access the app content.
+The popular and common technique used by the majority of free app publishers is to offer a free trial period and then charge a subscription fee to those who wish to continue to access the app content.

 This type of strategy is often used for cloud services, audio and video streaming, and online news services.